WELCOME TO THE MILITARYCAC HOME PAGE

 Army personnel can purchase Office 365 Home for $69.99 per year, or Office 365 Personal for $48.99 per year through the Microsoft Enterprise License Agreement / Home Use Program.

-iPhone and iPad users can use their CAC and access CAC enabled websites using Thursby's PKard for iOS and one of several CAC readers.
+iPhone and iPad users can use their CAC and access CAC enabled websites using apps and CAC readers

 The intent of this website is to assist you with the installation of software so you can use your CAC on your Windows Personal Computer.
 Mac users are helped too

 I have devised 5 different methods for you to utilize to install the software.